jlu5/SupyPlugins/TranslateParty/README.md

 Samples:

 ```
-<GLolol> %tp This text will be scrambled to near perfection.
+<jlu5> %tp This text will be scrambled to near perfection.
 <@Atlas> This message was standing almost completely.
 ```